doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 ### Enforce schema

-MongoDB is *schemaless*, which means that no schema is enforced by the database — we may add and remove fields the we want and MongoDB will not complain.
-This makes life a lot easier in many regards, especially when there is a change to the data model.
-Take for example the `Blog` Model
+MongoDB is *schemaless*, which means that no schema is enforced by the database — you can add and remove fields the way you want and MongoDB will not complain.
+This makes life a lot easier in many regards, especially when there are frequent changes to the data model.
+Take for example the `Blog` Model.

 ```python
 class Blog(models.Model):